Myths Part 2: The Science Behind Kratom Strains

-Types of Kratom Strains
+Different Strains of Kratom

-• There aren’t universal standards for classifying different kratom strains, so vendors have to develop their own system for separating strains
+• There aren’t universal standards for classifying different kratom strains, so vendors have to develop their own system for separating strains.

 There’s an ongoing debate among botanists about the proper way to classify plants.
 The controversy is hundreds of years old and is centered around the naming of wild vs cultivated plants.